What is virtualisation?

 This helps applications to improve overall performance and store and receive data.
 It's enabled by small additions to a machine's hardware, called segments or pages, that store the extra data a physical machine cannot.

-It's enabled by small additions to a machine's hardware, called segments or pages, that store the extra data a machine cannot.
+It's enabled by small additions to a machine's hardware, called segments or pages, that store the extra data that a machine cannot.

 Virtual desktop infrastructure